Lilium (NASDAQ:LILM) Trading Down 6.5%

-LILM has been the subject of several analyst reports.
-Oppenheimer initiated coverage on Lilium in a research note on Monday, September 27th.
-They issued an “outperform” rating and a $24.00 target price for the company.
-Barclays cut their target price on Lilium from $11.00 to $7.00 in a research note on Tuesday.
-Zacks Investment Research downgraded Lilium from a “buy” rating to a “hold” rating in a research note on Thursday.
-Exane BNP Paribas initiated coverage on Lilium in a research note on Wednesday, November 17th.
-They issued a “neutral” rating and a $10.30 target price for the company.
-Finally, BNP Paribas started coverage on Lilium in a research note on Wednesday, November 17th.
-They issued a “neutral” rating and a $10.30 target price for the company.
-Three analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-Based on data from MarketBeat, the stock has a consensus rating of “Hold” and a consensus price target of $12.89.
+Several research analysts have recently issued reports on LILM shares.
+Barclays dropped their target price on shares of Lilium from $11.00 to $7.00 in a research note on Tuesday, January 18th.
+BNP Paribas started coverage on shares of Lilium in a research note on Wednesday, November 17th.
+They issued a “neutral” rating and a $10.30 target price on the stock.
+Zacks Investment Research downgraded shares of Lilium from a “buy” rating to a “hold” rating in a research note on Thursday, January 20th.
+Finally, Exane BNP Paribas started coverage on shares of Lilium in a research note on Wednesday, November 17th.
+They issued a “neutral” rating and a $10.30 target price on the stock.
+Three research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, Lilium presently has an average rating of “Hold” and an average target price of $12.89.

 Qell Acquisition Corp. is a blank check company.
 It formed for the purpose of merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses.
 Qell Acquisition Corp. is based in San Francisco, California.